ldmbouge/minicpp/README.md

 cd <root>
 mkdir build
 cd build
-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=Release
 make -j4
 ```
 Where `root` is the folder where you have decompressed the library (or cloned the repository)
 You ought to be rewarded with a complete build.
+Feel free to omit the build type, or use `Debug` as the value
+of that environment variable to compile in Debug mode.

 ## Advanced compilation